Info on How You Can Beat Depression, Anxiety, Sleep issues with Light

 Tweet Share on Facebook Share on Google+

 Bright Light Therapy.

-If you wonder how you can beat your depression I've stated below several studies that show evidence that bright light indeed can help you.
+If you wonder how you can beat your depression, anxiety or sleep issues, I've stated below several studies that show evidence that bright light indeed can help you.

 Then there's information on how to use light therapy and when.